DSE Brag Book

 College of Education Selects Dr. David Garcia to Receive Dissertation of the Year Award

-The Department of Exceptional Student Education is pleased to announce that Dr. David Garcia was chosen as the winner of the 2014 College of Education’s Outstanding Dissertation of the Year Award.
+The Department of Special Education is pleased to announce that Dr. David Garcia was chosen as the winner of the 2014 College of Education’s Outstanding Dissertation of the Year Award.
 His dissertation, Effectiveness of Modeling and Rehearsal to Teach Fire Safety Skills to Children with Autism, was completed in Fall 2013.
 Dr. Garcia conducted an experimental study of a modeling and rehearsal training strategy that successfully taught young children with autism (aged 4-5 years old) to respond to a fire drill by notifying an adult, and then evacuating the area.
 The children generalized their new skills to novel settings, and continued to demonstrate the skills several weeks after the training was discontinued.
 Dr. Charles Dukes served as Dissertation Chair.

 The College of Education’s Outstanding Dissertation of the Year Award is selected annually from dissertations nominated by departments with doctoral programs.
 The award is decided by 6 COE faculty who read and review all COE dissertations.
 The Department is proud of the research and scholarship that comes from students and faculty in ESE, and with research like this, it is an easy task.
 The ESE faculty congratulate Drs.
 Garcia and Dukes!